asakasamo/Ruby-Calculator/readme.md

 # A Calculator in Ruby

-Just a simple command line calculator.
+This is a simple command-line calculator.
 Supports all of the following operations:
 * Addition
 * Subtraction
 * Multiplication